zakwilson/hubzilla-core/.homeinstall/README.md

 + Home-PC (Debian-9.2-amd64)
 + Raspian (Debian-9.3 on a Rapberry 3)

-This script is not recommended for Debian 8 (Jessie) any longer.
+This script does not work for Debian 8 (Jessie).

 # Step-by-Step Overwiew